Tuesday, 18 February 2025 00:00

-Gout is a foot condition that requires certain treatment and care.
-If you are seeking treatment, contact Dr. Tupper from Coshocton Foot Health Center.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact Dr. Tupper from Coshocton Foot Health Center.
 Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Coshocton, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.